FFmpeg/FFV1/ffv1.md

 ## Definitions

 -------- --------------------------------------------------------------
 `Sample`: The smallest addressable representation of a color component or a luma component in a frame.
-Examples of sample are Luma, Blue Chrominance, Red Chrominance, Alpha, Red, Green, Blue.
+Examples of sample are Luma, Blue Chrominance, Red Chrominance, Alpha, Red, Green, and Blue.

 `Pixel`: The smallest addressable representation of a color in a frame.
 It is composed of 1 or more samples.